chan2will/sdc-wiki/Getting-Started-on-OSX.md

-xcode-select --install  # install XCode developer tools ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"  # install HomeBrew brew install git  # git used for source control brew install python3 python3-pip # we use python 3, not 2 brew install postgresql  # we use postgres as our database (follow the instructions this command spits out too) brew install redis  # we use redis as a kv store/queue (follow the instructions for this one as well) brew install libjpeg  # for photo assessment manipuation
+xcode-select --install  # install XCode developer tools ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"  # install HomeBrew brew install git  # git used for source control brew install python3  # we use python 3, not 2; pip3 is installed with python3 brew install postgresql  # we use postgres as our database (follow the instructions this command spits out too) brew install redis  # we use redis as a kv store/queue (follow the instructions for this one as well) brew install node  # installs node and npm brew install libjpeg  # for photo assessment manipuation
 ```
 `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist` will start the postgres server now and on all subsequent system startups.